hanzoai/operator/README.md

-ome
+# Hanzo Operator

 <h1 align="center">Self-Operating Computer Framework</h1>

 <p align="center">
   <strong>A framework to enable multimodal models to operate a computer.</strong>
 </p>
 <p align="center">
   Using the same inputs and outputs as a human operator, the model views the screen and decides on a series of mouse and keyboard actions to reach an objective.
-Released Nov 2023, the Self-Operating Computer Framework was one of the first examples of using a multimodal model to view the screen and operate a computer.
+Hanzo Operator is a powerful framework for computer automation using multimodal AI models.
 </p>

 <div align="center">